Nachichuri/Nachichuri/README.md

 ## About me:

-★★☆☆☆ - "The coffee-to-code conversion rate is not up to scratch"
+★★☆☆☆ - "The coffee-to-code conversion rate is unacceptable"

 ★☆☆☆☆ - "Won't use Windows"